 Back to our recipe, this stew is more like a soup in texture though you can certainly adjust the thickness to your preference.
 This is deceptively simple, the ingredients are few and basic yet resulting in an impressive dish worthy of company which makes it perfect for a relaxing holiday meal whether cooking for 2 or for a crowd.
 Oysters are the star and they are enhanced by milk and cream, a little sherry or white wine, some fresh parsley and aromatics, spice to taste and cooked just until the oysters edges curl indicating perfection, this is done start to finish easily in 30 minutes or less.

-Some people like to add bacon, potato or even other creative additions but it is generally agreed that as soon as you add these ingredients you’ve crossed the line from oyster stew to chowder.
-I’ve decided to keep this simple because I believe in this case simple truly is best.
-A little acidity from the sherry or wine and some fresh green flavour from the parsley are as far as I’ve ventured from tradition here though I think it would be acceptable to make it more or less thick according to your taste.
+Some people like to add bacon, potato or even other creative additions but it is generally agreed that as soon as you add these ingredients you've crossed the line from oyster stew to chowder.
+I've decided to keep this simple because I believe in this case simple is truly the best.
+A little acidity from the sherry or wine and some fresh bright green flavour from the parsley are as far as I've ventured from tradition here though I think it would be acceptable to make it more or less thick according to your taste.

 Serve this rich and creamy stew with some crusty bread, traditional oyster crackers or if in Canada, use the easier to find but very similar saltine crackers.
 If you’re serving this at Christmas or New Years, this would be delicious served with a bottle of BC sparkling wine like the fabulous Unsworth Charme De L’Ile , Zanatta Fantasia or a bright white wine with some depth and acidity like a chardonnay, pinot grigio or chenin blanc.

 PS.
 Don't you love the oyster pottery in the pictures???
 It is from local potters at Mussels and More Pottery and the bowl in the center is from Pottery For Peace (she donates partial proceeds from all sales to various charities), both are located in Campbell River